Work in Publishing Week takes place in November each year.

-- Champion industry professionals from diverse backgrounds through Q&As with professionals at all levels of the publishing business
+- Champion industry professionals from a diverse range of diverse backgrounds through Q&As with professionals at all levels of the publishing business;

 - Challenge common myths and assumptions about the industry (e.g. that a ‘creative’ career isn’t a secure one)

-There are lots of ways to participate in the campaign and you can do just one or all of the suggested actions below.
+It's never too early to start planning.
+There are lots of ways to get involved, and you can do just one or all of the suggested actions below.
 Before you start, take a look at our campaign toolkit and read the style guide.

 Get active on social

-- Change the headers and profile pictures on your social media accounts anytime from now to the start of the week (18th November).
+- Change the headers and profile pictures on your social media accounts.

 - Use the branded assets across your core social media channels with the hashtag #workinpublishing.
-Post this week to tell your followers that Work in Publishing Week is coming and then again on the 18th to tell them that it's here.
+Post the week before to tell your followers that Work in Publishing Week is coming and then again on the first day to tell them that it's here.

 - During the week, post as often as you can with the hashtag #workinpublishing.
 You might signpost to careers information on your website and our website, or encourage your followers to ask you questions about careers in publishing.